input-output-hk/marlowe-cardano/marlowe-integration/README.md

 - Client runners for all public-facing Marlowe runtime APIs
 - The `LocalTestnet` record for the Cardano network.

+## Debugging

+### Inspecting Database During Test Execution

+Sometimes, when a particular test case is failing, it can be beneficial to suspend the execution, connect to the test database, and inspect the data.
+To do this, follow these steps:

+1. Insert a suspension point in your test case: `threadDelay (5 * 60 * 1000_000)`.
+2. Define the test database name: `export MARLOWE_RT_TEST_DB_NAME=runtime-integration`.
+3. Run the test case.
+4. Then, connect to the database shell using: `psql -U myuser --host=$PGDATA --port=THE_SAME_PORT_AS_ABOVE runtime-integration`.
+5. To inspect Marlowe indexer data, set the appropriate schema with: `psql> SET search_path TO marlowe;`.
+6. To inspect chain indexer data, set the appropriate schema with: `psql> SET search_path TO chain;`.

+### Logs and Traces

+During test execution, Marlowe Runtime traces and logs are written to text files under the "workspace" directory.
+Workspaces are created as subdirectories of `/tmp/workspaces`.
+The name of each workspace is generated randomly.
+To simplify debugging, consider cleaning up this directory before running a specific single scenario.
+Please note that workspaces are **cleaned up** after a successful run, so logs from failed test runs are the ones available.

+To enable Runtime logging to `stderr`, use the following environment variable: `export MARLOWE_RT_LOG_STDERR=True`.
+The same information is also written to the log file in the workspace directory.

 ## Notes on performance